 Most parents will have the nursery set-up long before their nine-months are up, but it’s important to bring out all the gear so that your pet will become accustomed to them long before the baby’s arrival.

-Leave out the swings, bassinets, rocking devices, playthings and any other baby equipment you will be using, well in advance of the infant’s arrival, and make sure your pet becomes used to their sites, locations and sounds.
+Leave out the swings, bassinets, rocking devices, playthings and any other baby equipment you will be using, well in advance of the infant’s arrival, and make sure your pet becomes used to their sights, locations and sounds.

 If your critter isn’t already crate-trained, consider giving them their own, separate space, somewhere they can go to feel safe and secure.
 A place where they can escape if they want to be away from “everything infant,” a laundry room, garage, spare room, almost anywhere the baby won’t be present, will give them a sense of security and some much needed alone time.

 While most of the above tips are somewhat centered around canines, they can still be considered for both species, but the following advice is this advice is more “kitty-cornered” and meant mostly for felines: